jac307/MediaArtTutorials/IARTS3PE3/README.md

 ### P2: Research-Creation Project

-Completed in groups of 3/4 students, they will develop an original artistic work in response to an artist from the class archive, using any medium or format.
+Completed in groups of **3/4 students**, they will **develop an original artistic work in response to an artist from the class archive**, using any medium or format.
 The project must critically reflect on identity as community, place, or body, accompanied by a written reflection linking the work to course themes and personal context.

 #### Index